Welcome to Westcott

 Elly’s Fitness Classes

 A fun way to exercise and keep fit in Westcott, classes are tailored to all levels and needs.
 All abilities welcome whether you are a beginner or more advanced.
-Elly’s Fitness Classes are very popular and take place every Tuesday evening at The Reading Room.
+Elly’s Fitness Classes are very popular and take place every Tuesday evening at the Westcott Village Hall (formerly the Reading Room).
 5.45pm Early Bird Circuits, 6.30pm Circuits, 7.15pm Aerobifit

 Pat Williams Art Classes